PYnative

 return password

-Exercise 7: Calculate multiplication of two random float numbers
+Write a code to calculate multiplication of two random float numbers.

 Note: